den-materials/sql-intro/readme.md

 (6 rows)
 ```

-But wait, actually, she just cancelled - no big!
+But wait, actually, she just cancelled - no problem!

 ```psql
 wdi=# DELETE FROM students where name = 'Miss Take';